ghunteranderson/ghunteranderson-dot-com/content/posts/java/switch-expressions.md

 The code you see here can be ran with JDK 13 and the `--enable-preview` flag but, **be warned**!
 A preview feature is "fully specified, fully implemented, and yet impermanent" ([JEP-12](http://openjdk.java.net/jeps/12)).
-Adding a preview however, there is a proposal to make switch statements permanent in JDK 14.
+However, there is a proposal to make switch statements permanent in JDK 14.

 # Statements vs Expressions
 When we talk about statements in source code, we are talking about a single line